jgm/pandoc/CONTRIBUTING.md

 To add a new command-line option, you'll need to make changes in several
 places:

+- `MANUAL.txt` -- documentation for new option, both in the list of options and in the section on defaults files.
 - `Text.Pandoc.App.Opt` -- new constructor for Opt and default
   value
 - `Text.Pandoc.App.CommandLineOptions` -- the option parser